Accessibility Services

 This service can be done remotely or in person (if the event or festival is based in New York City).

 Looking to make your events truly inclusive and accessible?
-As an experienced accessibility coordinator and educator, I offer tailored presentations that equip your team with the knowledge and tools to create events or film festivals that welcome everyone.
+As an experienced accessibility coordinator and educator, Caroline can offer tailored presentations that equip your team with the knowledge and tools to create events or film festivals that welcome everyone.
+She can speak to audiences on how to make spaces more accessible for everyone.

-I also provide workshops for filmmakers on how to make their sets more accessible and inclusive.
+Caroline also provides workshops for filmmakers on how to make their sets more accessible and inclusive.

 This service can be done remotely or in person (if the event or festival is based in New York City).